 Direct loans are guaranteed, low interest loans for students.
 The lender is the Department of Education.

 There are two types of Direct Loans: subsidized and unsubsidized.
 A Direct subsidized loan is need-based.
 No interest is charged while the student is enrolled at least half-time.
-Beginning with loans made on or after July 1, 2012, the six month grace period subsidy will be eliminated.
-The interest rate is 6.8%.
 A Direct unsubsidized loan is not based on financial need and interest is charged during the enrollment period.
-The interest rate is fixed at 6.8%.
+The interest rate is determined each July 1st.
+The rate for 2013-14 was 3.86%.

 Undergraduate Annual Loan Limits for Direct Subsidized and Unsubsidized Loans: